New to Chess

 Do I need to buy my own chess equipment?

 As with most clubs, we do not provide any chess equipment (boards, pieces, clocks, pen/pencil) except scoresheets.
-However, if you're new to tournaments, it is suggested that you use your opponent's equipment until you've made the decision to commit regularly.
+However, if you're new to tournaments, it is suggested that you use your opponent's equipment until you've made the decision to commit regularly, at which time you should purchase your own equipment.

 How do I get a rating?